-Clay Young '23 | Elementary Education Major
+Clay Young ’23 | Elementary Education major

-Why did you choose teaching?
+Why did you choose to become a teacher?

 Teaching has always been my dream and passion.
 Growing up, my teachers were my role models and inspired me to succeed in the best way I can, in all areas of life.
 I strive to inspire my students to grow in all areas of their lives, even if that means they grow just a little bit every day.

 I strive to be a positive role model to students; especially in a world where we desperately need them!
 Students are our future, and it is of utmost importance that they recognize that somebody believes in them to succeed!
-As a teacher, I seek to reveal Truth to my students so they may lead successful lives within that Truth, and hopefully, so they may lead others to Truth and virtue.
+As a teacher, I seek to reveal truth to my students so they may lead successful lives within that truth, and hopefully, so they may lead others to truth and virtue.

 What else might you share about your time on campus?